Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: DIQKD under individual attacks

 The DW rate \eref{eq:DW_rate} can be intuitively understood as the difference between the contributions attributed to privacy amplification (PA) and error correction (EC).
 In particular, the PA-term, $H(A'|\mrm{E},M)$, represents the fraction of bits that are at least available to Alice after she compresses her bit-string sufficiently to ensure that it is no longer correlated anyhow with any eavesdropper.
 The EC-term, $H(A'|B,M)$, denotes instead the fraction of bits that she must still publicly communicate to Bob for him to correct his bit-string to be perfectly matching the one of hers.
 However, note that the latter is fully determined by the correlation $\pABobs(a,b|\xk,\yk)$ shared by Alice and Bob (and the chosen preprocessing) and, hence, is actually unaffected by the presence of any eavesdropper.

-Strikingly, within the DIQKD framework the inequality in \eqnref{eq:DW_rate} has been shown to hold for the most powerful quantum eavesdroppers, i.e.~all \emph{coherent attacks}~\cite{Scarani2009}, when no preprocessing is performed by Alice, i.e.~in the absence of $A\to A'\to M$, in which case the DW rate \eref{eq:DW_rate} just reads $\rDW = H(A|\mrm{E})-H(A|B)$~\cite{ADF+18,Arn20,Zhang2020}.
-Moreover, it has been proven to hold in scenarios when $A$ and $B$ constitute dichotomous variables, while \emph{noisy preprocessing} of the raw data is included~\cite{TSB+20}.
+Strikingly, within the DIQKD framework the inequality in \eqnref{eq:DW_rate} has been shown via the entropy accumulation theorem (EAT)~\cite{ADF+18} to hold for the most powerful quantum eavesdroppers, i.e.~all \emph{coherent attacks}~\cite{Scarani2009}, as long the data announced publicly in a given round is independent from the device outputs generated in preceding rounds~\cite[Section~6.1]{primaatmaja22}.
+This is true, in particular, for a large family of DIQKD protocols where the publicly disclosed data is restricted to (random) device inputs, whereas the preprocessing performed by Alice is limited to some stochastic mapping $A \to A'$, in which case the DW rate \eref{eq:DW_rate} just reads $\rDW = H(A'|\mrm{E})-H(A'|B)$~\cite{ADF+18,Arn20,Zhang2020}.
+This applies, for instance, to scenarios when $A$ and $B$ constitute dichotomous variables, while \emph{noisy preprocessing} of the raw data is included~\cite{TSB+20}.
 In particular, Alice applies then a symmetric bit-flip map \footnote{With some probability $0<\pp<1$ of flipping `0' onto `1', and symmetrically `1' onto `0'.} $A\to A'$ to introduce extra randomness (errors) and make her outputs less correlated with Eve by an amount larger than the one required for them to be corrected during the EC stage, so that the DW rate goes up overall~\cite{RGK05}---as recently demonstrated also within the context of DIQKD~\cite{WAP20,HST+20,SBV+20}.

-On the other hand, by considering any particular \emph{individual attack} and fixing the preprocessing strategy, we may construct an upper bound on the one-way rate (DIQKD or not) that is universally valid~\cite{CK78,AC93}:
+On the other hand, by considering any particular \emph{individual attack} and fixing the preprocessing strategy, we may construct an upper bound on the one-way rate (DIQKD or not) that is valid for all one-way protocols employing this strategy~\cite{CK78,AC93}:

-which, in contrast to \eqnref{eq:DW_rate}, assumes a \emph{classical} eavesdropper, i.e.~\eqnref{eq:oneway_UB_ind_attack} is completely determined by the tripartite distribution \eref{eq:p_ABE_ind_attack} for the key settings, $\pABE(a,b,e|\xk,\yk)$, and, in particular, its marginals $\p{AE}$ and $\pAB=\pABobs$ specifying the PA and EC terms, respectively.
-Furthermore, by maximising the upper bound \eref{eq:oneway_UB_ind_attack} (typically by numerical heuristic methods) over all preprocessing strategies, i.e.~maps $p_{A'|A}$ and $p_{M|A'}$, we obtain a valid upper bound on the exact one-way key rate \eqref{eq:oneway_rate}.
+which, in contrast to \eqnref{eq:DW_rate}, assumes a \emph{classical} eavesdropper, i.e.~\eqnref{eq:oneway_UB_ind_attack} is completely determined by the tripartite distribution \eref{eq:p_ABE_ind_attack} for the key settings, $\pABE(a,b,e|\xk,\yk)$, and, in particular, its marginals $\p{AE}$ and $\pAB=\pABobs$ specifying the PA- and EC-terms, respectively.
+Note that this upper bound remains valid also when stronger attacks are considered, as these may only decrease the rate.
+Furthermore, by maximising the upper bound \eref{eq:oneway_UB_ind_attack} (typically by numerical heuristic methods) over all preprocessing strategies, i.e.~maps $p_{A'|A}$ and $p_{M|A'}$, we obtain an upper bound on the key rate that is universally valid for one-way protocols \eqref{eq:oneway_rate}.